alphagov/govuk_frontend_alpha/src/docs/02-using-with-node.md

 Go to http://localhost:3000, you should see the familiar GOV.UK brand, with the text "Hello world!".

-### Customise the layout
+## Customise the template

-GOV.UK Frontend has [template blocks](https://mozilla.github.io/nunjucks/templating.html#block) that you can use to override bits of the layout.
+GOV.UK Frontend has [template blocks](/docs/template-blocks.md) that you can use to override bits of the layout.

-[The starter app provides a template block 'content'](https://github.com/alphagov/govuk-frontend-alpha-starter-kit-node/blob/master/views/index.njk#L3), in `index.njk` as an example.
+### Add content

 ```nunjucks
 {% raw %}